Brooklyn: Civil War

 Fervent in the Union cause, the city of Brooklyn played a major role in supplying troops and materiel for the American Civil War.
-The most well-known regiment to be sent off to war from the city was the 14th Brooklyn "Red Legged Devils".
+The best-known regiment to be sent off to war from the city was the 14th Brooklyn "Red Legged Devils".
 They fought from 1861 to 1864, wore red the entire war, and were the only regiment named after a city.
 President Abraham Lincoln called them into service, making them part of a handful of three-year enlisted soldiers in April 1861.
 Unlike other regiments during the American Civil War, the 14th wore a uniform inspired by the French Chasseurs, a light infantry used for quick assaults.

 As a seaport and a manufacturing center, Brooklyn was well prepared to contribute to the Union's strengths in shipping and manufacturing.
 The two combined in shipbuilding; the ironclad Monitor was built in Brooklyn.